Alumnus Profiled: Nikitas Koutoupes

 “Mottos are inherently limiting.”

 NIKITAS KOUTOUPES was born in Athens and graduated from Pierce in 1991.
-At Pierce he was President of the Student Government and won the Minnie Mills Award.
-Nikitas holds a BA from Princeton University (summa cum laude and Phi Beta Kappa), and an MBA with high distinction (Baker Scholar) from Harvard Business School.
-He is a partner at Insight Venture Partners, a $13 billion private equity firm investing in high-growth software companies.
-Prior to Insight, Nikitas co-founded Citadon, a software-as-a-service company that became part of Insight’s portfolio.
-Previously he served as an Associate with McKinsey & Company, working on strategy, turnaround, M&A and corporate finance engagements.
-He and his wife Zineb Guessous live in Manhattan, learning to play zone defense with their three children.
+At Pierce, he was President of the Student Government and won the Minnie Mills prize.
+Nikitas holds a BA from Princeton University (summa cum laude and Phi Beta Kappa) and an MBA with high distinction (Baker Scholar) from Harvard Business School.
+He is a Managing Director at Insight Partners, a private equity firm with over $50 billion in capital commitments, investing in high-growth technology companies.
+Prior to Insight, Nikitas co-founded Citadon, a software company that became part of Insight’s portfolio.
+He started his career with McKinsey & Company, working on strategy, turnaround, M&A, and corporate finance engagements.
+Alongside his work in finance, Nikitas is pursuing an MA in the Philosophical Foundations of Physics at Columbia University.
+He and his wife live in New York City, playing zone defense with their three children.

 Q.: What are three enduring lessons you learned during your studies at Pierce?